EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

   This entire section is a call to action!

-  If you believe you can address these problems, and or do the features, then give it a go, please read the :doc:`Contribution Guide <../develop/contribution_guide>` and do a pull request!
+  If you believe you can address these problems and/or develop the features, then give it a go!
+Please read the :doc:`Contribution Guide <../develop/contribution_guide>` and do a pull request!

   We await your contributions!

 HEALPIX
 +++++++
+..
+This paragraph is really confusing; it needs editing from someone who knows what it's trying to say, the English doesn't make sense to the point I'm not sure how to edit it.
 The HEALPIX outputs from ``PyFHD`` are stored in the ``healpix`` directory.
 The translated parts of ``healpix_snapshot_cube_generate.pro`` from ``FHD`` have precision errors and potential bugs and they have caused differences in the resulting ``obs_id_hpx_even/odd_XX/YY.h5`` files the translation that exist in ``FHD``.
 So the ``obs_id_hpx_even/odd_XX/YY.h5`` files generated from ``PyFHD`` as the ``obs_id_even/odd_cubeXX/YY.sav`` files that exist in ``FHD``.
-However I'm not sure if they should be given that the differentces could just precision in which case there might be a problem at all.
-Furthermore the size of the files that get generated and the format, is not easy to create in
+However, I'm not sure if they should be, given that the differences could just precision, in which case there might not be a problem at all.
+Furthermore, the size of the files that get generated, along with the format, is not easy to create in
 Python and takes a long time to create with regards to the rest of the ``PyFHD`` pipeline (and the resulting files are also large in when compared to other outputs).
 Recent tests also show issues with the fits files produced for
 HEALPIX as well.
 With that said, by default healpix files are generated, the entirety of ``PyFHD`` runs in full.
 If you want to ensure that HEALPIX files are generated then adjust a config of your choice with the following options: